-- 3.4.6.2 All imperfections, echosignal level of which exceeding the reference level of sensitivity, shall be assessed in accordance with the definition of the characteristics of ISO 23279, Stage 3 in order to identify the planar (two-dimensional) imperfections. - 3.4.6.3 All the specified as per $\frac{3.4.6.2}{1.00}$ planar (two-dimensional) imperfections are considered inadmissible and subject to be corrected. - 3.4.6.4 All detected imperfections inadmissible for the specified accepted level on the ultrasonic testing results shall be removed and the location of corrections shall be tested again in accordance with 3.2.1.
+- 3.4.6.2 All imperfections, echosignal level of which exceeding the reference level of sensitivity, shall be assessed in accordance with the definition of the characteristics of ISO 23279:2017, Stage 3 in order to identify the planar (two-dimensional) imperfections. - 3.4.6.3 UT Acceptance Levels apply to the examination of full penetration ferritic steel welds, with thickness from 8 mm to 100 mm.
+The nominal frequency of probes used shall be between 2 MHz and 5 MHz.
+Examination procedures for other type of welds, material, thicknesses above 100 mm and examination conditions shall be submitted to the consideration of the Register. - 3.4.6.4 All the specified as per 3.4.6.2 planar (two-dimensional) imperfections are considered inadmissible and subject to be corrected. - 3.4.6.5 All detected imperfections inadmissible for the specified accepted level on the ultrasonic testing results shall be removed and the location of corrections shall be tested again in accordance with 3.2.1. - 3.4.7 Quality assessment of welded joints based on the results of the advanced non-destructive testing (ANDT).